zixuansunnydeng/sunny_d/readme.md

-This folder contains my CV.
+This folder contains my resume.